Toronto Argonauts: 1989–2015

 Attendance also began to slide in the mid-1990s, raising questions over the team's viability that persist to this day.
 The per game average was just above 16,000 in 1994 and 1995, much less than half the team's 1970s peak.

+The University of Toronto's Mississauga campus (then known as Erindale College) became the team's practice location in 1996.

 Championship material did eventually reemerge in 1996.
 The team hired Don Matthews, who was fresh off a Grey Cup victory with the Baltimore Stallions to be the team's new head coach and signed Doug Flutie, one of the greatest quarterbacks in CFL history, to a contract and surrounded him with key personnel.
 The team included linebacker Mike O'Shea, veteran wide receiver Paul Masotti, and running back Robert Drummond.
 Derrell "Mookie" Mitchell was added at receiver in 1997.
 The Boatmen took the Grey Cup in both 1996 and 1997.
 Flutie set team records for single season passing yards with more than 5,500 in each year and for touchdowns thrown with 47 in 1997 (one less than his CFL record of 48) before crossing the border to join the Buffalo Bills the next year.
 Masotti retired in 1999 as the team's all time pass reception yardage leader.
 Clemons ended his own successful career in 2000 before returning to coach in 2000 and 2001 to 2007.

 The years after their back-to-back championships saw a return to mediocrity for the Argos.
 Ticket sales remained flat, and there were changes in ownership.
 Gimmicks to attract fans were greeted with criticism.
 The Argos seemingly bottomed out in July 2003 when the CFL stripped control over the team from owner Sherwood Schwarz.
 The team had amassed debts of over $20 million, including $17.4 owed to Schwarz himself.

 New ownership under David Cynamon and Howard Sokolowski brought immediate dividends with another Grey Cup win in 2004.
 Veteran Damon Allen led the team to a 27–19 victory over the B.C.
 Lions, with Jon Avery a critical running threat.
 Allen continued with the team until 2007, and retired with professional football's all-time leading passing yardage (72,381).